SuzumiyaAoba/via/README.md

 -   **Regex Matching**: Match filenames like `.*_test.go` to run tests.
 -   **MIME Type Matching**: Handle files based on content type (e.g., `image/.*`).
 -   **URL Scheme Matching**: Open `https://` or `ftp://` links with specific browsers or tools.
+-   **JavaScript Scripting**: Use JavaScript for complex matching logic and dynamic command generation.

+### 🔄 Remote Sync
+-   **Gist Sync**: Synchronize your configuration across machines using GitHub Gists.
+-   **Backup & Restore**: Easily backup your rules and restore them anywhere.

 ### ⚡ Power User Tools
+-   **TUI Dashboard**: Manage rules, view history, and sync status in a unified terminal interface.
 -   **Interactive Mode**: Ambiguous match?
 Select the right rule from a beautiful TUI.
 -   **Dry Run**: Preview exactly what command will run without executing it.
 -   **Explain Mode**: Debug your configuration by seeing exactly why a rule matched (or didn't).